Hello, welcome and thank you for taking the time to check out my page!

 It wasn’t until I stopped playing (mostly due to the anxiety) that I really began my self-development journey.
 This included reading many books, listening to podcasts and attending many workshops.
 I also joined a self-development company that allowed me to grow in many ways, including teachings and hosting workshops.
 I loved hosting workshops, which is a BIG step for someone that is very introverted.
 Standing up in front of everyone and sharing information, can be (IS) very daunting, but this was an opportunity to have open conversations and connect with people.
 For me, the connection is what I loved about it and why I continue to put myself very much out of my comfort zone.
 It really surprised me that the minute you open up and share something vulnerable, others do the same, and you realise that the way you have been feeling, or the insecurities that you have, are no different from everyone else.
 All of a sudden, you don’t feel so alone and you have just built a deeper connection with a stranger (or even someone you have known for years but had no idea what was really going on for them)!

 Building my mindset muscle was not an area that was a priority when I was playing and it certainly wasn’t something we spoke about often.
 If you did, the answer was speaking with a sports psychologist when things got really bad, which I certainly believe this has its place.
 I’m hoping to bring normality to these kinds of conversations and by sharing tools and information, we can reduce how often we get to this point.
-By consistently implementing the strategies and mindset tools, we can help players learn to become more self aware and manage their mindset in a positive way.
+By consistently implementing the strategies and mindset tools, we can assist our athletes to become more self aware and manage their mindset in a positive way.